 This recipe for Easy Caramelized Bananas is made with salted butter and real maple syrup ready in less than 10 minutes!
 Maple syrup takes the place of refined sugar in this simple healthy dessert that’s great for topping frozen yogurt, ice cream, or Greek yogurt!

 If you have ripe bananas lying around and aren’t in the mood to make another loaf of banana bread, you’ll love using them to make this simple caramelized banana recipe!
+Just look at that sweet browned butter deliciousness!

 You’ll slice up ripe bananas, then saute them in butter in a pan.
 Once cooked down, you’ll add real maple syrup to sweeten and cook them down until they become bubbly and caramelized.
 The entire process takes just 10 minutes to get the perfect topping for ice cream, yogurt, oatmeal, or your favorite stack of pancakes.